 Wealth managers are often expected to execute the buying and selling of stocks, bonds, and other investments.
 Because of this, they are usually required to pass the Series 7 exam administered by the Financial Industry Regulatory Authority (FINRA).

 Others may choose to work with the wealth management divisions of large financial institutions.
-These services are less personalized, but they can leverage greater amounts of capital by pooling the resources of many wealthy individuals.
+These services are less personalized, but they can leverage greater amounts of capital by pooling the resources of many wealthy clients.

 Most big banks have wealth management divisions.